isomerpages/seab-corp/pages/𝑖PSLE.md

 the international&nbsp;version of Singapore's Primary School Leaving Examination (PSLE).
 The 𝑖PSLE was introduced with the aim of allowing overseas schools to benchmark their academic standards against Singapore's standard.&nbsp;</p>
-<p>A total of four subjects are offered to students taking the <em>i</em>PSLE,
+<p>A total of four subjects are offered to students taking the 𝑖PSLE, namely
-namely English Language, Mathematics, Science and Chinese Language.
+English Language, Mathematics, Science and Chinese Language.
 Students may register for a minimum of one subject.
 The formats are similar to those of the Singapore PSLE.</p>
 <p>Good performing 𝑖PSLE candidates may have the opportunity to be considered
 for the ASEAN Scholarship.</p>